mne-tools/mne-cpp/doc/gh-pages/pages/community.md

 We use [Slack](https://mne-cpp.slack.com/) for communication.

+Please [contact us](contact.md) with any questions you may have.

-MNE-CPP is a result of the collaboration of all of our [partners](partners.md)
+MNE-CPP is a result of collaboration with all of our [partners](partners.md).